 Our 3-day fest last year drew #womeninfilm luminaries, up-and-coming filmmakers and bloggers to Portland and screened 22 diverse female-driven films in venues across the city.

-We also hosted a remarkable panel eventfun parties, and a networking event sponsored and led by Tema Staig of Women in Media.
+panel event, fun parties, and a networking event sponsored and led by Tema Staig of Women in Media.
 The positive feedback from attending filmmakers and audiences was truly uplifting.
 It was our biggest, most visible and riotous weekend celebration, forging connections and camaraderie among the festival goers and participants that is still resonating.

 The other thing that definitely keeps me going is that moment when I receive a submission that blows me away with its artistry and fully rounded representation of female characters I haven’t seen before.
 The films (and filmmakers) are a major reason I continue in such a challenging endeavor.